 “His design work was very sculptural.
-It told stories,” Cash said in the video.
+It told stories,” Robert Cash, Rodriguez’s husband, said in the video.
 “He could take an idea and pull it in any direction.
 It could be whimsical.
 It could be elegant or historic.”

 “Raul made a tremendous impact on the Rose Parade,” Jim Hynd, who collaborated with Rodriguez for 20 years said in the video.

 Rod Velasquez, who graduated from CSULB’s film and electronic arts department in 2015, and Zachary Stewart, a senior in the program, were commissioned by a Glendale marketing company to make the video, which was part of a tribute display at this year’s pre-Rose Parade exhibit.

 “Raul Rodriguez had such an incredible influence on float design,” Velasquez said in a statement.
 “Learning about Raul and his robust accomplishments gave me a newfound appreciation for the creative artwork that goes into the Rose Parade.”

 Rodriguez, who began his career at the age of 15 when he created his first Rose Parade float, studied at the Art Center College of Design in Pasadena before attending CSULB.